GerritCodeReview/plugins_github/README.md

 * ClientId []: <provided client id from previous step>
 * ClientSecret []: <provided client secret from previous step>

+### Receiving Pull Request events to automatically import

+* Create a github user account which automatic import operation uses
+* Register the account to your gerrit site by logging in to Gerrit with the account.
+* [Create webhook](https://developer.github.com/webhooks/creating/) on your github repository
+  * It is recommended to specify some webhook secret
+* Edit etc/gerrit.config file in your review site
+  * Add the github user account name and webhook secret as `webhookUser` and `webhookSecret` entries respectively in github section of the file.

 ### Contributing to the GitHub plugin

 The GitHub plugin uses the lombok library, which provides a set of